ksukhorukov/Googler/README.md

 Technical description of the project can be found [here][todo].

-Generally speaking you signup, upload comma separated file with the search keywords and monitor the AdWords statistics.
+Generally speaking you signup & login, upload comma separated file with the search keywords and monitor the AdWords statistics.
 Profit!

 # Genetal requirements